-To create custom views or tables open the "Navigation" area with the "Layout" toolbar icon and click on the "+" button.
+To create custom views or tables in iTaskX Pro open the "Navigation" area with the Layout" toolbar icon and click on the "+" button.

 Adjust project options

 In iTaskX you can set a lot of different options and defaults for your project.